-The Scavenger Studio, designed by Les Eerkes Architects, is a small 693 square foot cabin in the Puget Sound region of Washington State.
+The Scavenger Studio, designed by Olson Kundig, is a small 693 square foot cabin in the Puget Sound region of Washington State.
 It may not sound very large, but this tiny cabin holds a lot.
 Inside you’ll find a ground floor kitchen and living area on the ground floor.
 Upstairs, accessed by a steel staircase, is a window-wrapped sleeping loft.

 As far as style goes, the cabin looks very modern, with straight lines and sharp edges.
 There are plenty of windows to bring in natural light and to allow occupants to enjoy the scenery.

-Not only did this cabin help keep the prices down for the builder, it helped sustain the environment.
+Not only did this cabin help keep the prices down for the builder, but it’s also an environmentally sustainable solution.
 In other words, free is good for everyone.